Barn 27 - The Alpaca-Llama Breed Exhibit Barn

 The Pygora Breeders Association (PBA) is dedicated to the advancement and well-being of the Pygora goat.
 PBA provides leadership in the promotion of the Pygora as a fleece producing animal, pet, and companion nationwide.

-We are a 4-H Camelid Club located Dutchess County, NY.
+We are a Camelid Club located Dutchess County, NY participating in both 4-H and Therapy Animal Activities.

 Llamas & Alpacas